-- 5. While holding the sensor in place, pull out the stainless steel shorting clip. - 6.
-Allow the measurement reading to stabilize for a few seconds. - 7.
-Press the SPAN Button and release.
-The word SPAN will appear on the LCD for 1 second and then display the oxygen reading, while the % FLAG blinks.
-Quickly press the appropriate UP/DOWN ARROW to adjust the LCD reading to 20.9%. - Quickly replace and tighten the CELL CAP by turning clockwise until 'hand-tight'. - Rotate the 3-WAY SELECTOR VALVE to the SAMPLE position and allow sample gas to flow. - 10.
-Adjust the flow rate to ~ 1.0 SCFH. - Note: Do not attempt to calibrate with a low ppm oxygen gas standard until sample gas has been flowing for a minimum of 45 min or the oxygen reading is less than 2 ppm.
+- While holding the sensor in place, pull out the 5. stainless steel shorting clip. - Allow the measurement reading to stabilize 6. for 30 seconds. - 7.
+Press the SPAN button and release.
+The SPAN flag will begin to blink on the LCD screen and, within 3 seconds, use either the UP or DOWN Buttons until the LCD display reads 20.9% oxygen. - 8.
+Replace and tighten the CELL CAP by turning clockwise until 'hand-tight'. - 9.
+Rotate the 3-WAY SELECTOR VALVE to the SAMPLE position and allow sample gas to flow. - 10.
+Adjust the flow rate to ~ 1.0 SCFH.